-One of the most helpful feature of django-dbbackup is the avaibility to store and retrieve backups from a local or remote storage.
-This functionality is mainly based on Django Storage API and extend its possibilities.
+One of the most helpful features of django-dbbackup is the ability to store and retrieve backups from a local or a remote storage.
+This functionality is mainly based on Django Storage API and extends its possibilities.

-You can choose your backup storage backend by set settings.DBBACKUP\STORAGE, it must be a full path of a storage class.
-For example: django.core.files.storage.FileSystemStorage for use file system storage.
+You can choose your backup storage backend by setting settings.DBBACKUP_STORAGE, it must be the full path of a storage class.
+For example: django.core.files.storage.FileSystemStorage to use file system storage.
 Below, we'll list some of the available solutions and their options.

-Storage's option are gathered in settings.DBBACKUP\STORAGE\OPTIONS which is a dictionary of keywords representing how to configure it.
+The storage's option are gathered in settings.DBBACKUP_STORAGE_OPTIONS which is a dictionary of keywords representing how to configure it.

-Warning: Do not configure backup storage with the same configuration than your media files, you'll risk to share backups inside public directories.
+Warning: Do not configure backup storage with the same configuration as your media files as you'll risk sharing backups inside public directories.

-DBBackup uses by default the built-in file system storage to manage files on a local directory.
+By default DBBackup uses the built-in file system storage to manage files on a local directory.
 Feel free to use any Django storage, you can find a variety of them at Django Packages.

-Note: Storing backups to local disk may also be useful for Dropbox if you already have the offical Dropbox client installed on your system.
+Note: Storing backups to local disk may also be useful for Dropbox if you already have the official Dropbox client installed on your system.